 - Gun Dogs: More commonly, you may hear these breeds referred to as “bird dogs.”
 They find and flush out the prey (typically, birds) for the person to shoot.
 Then the dog retrieves the prey.
 They’re canines with steely determination and resolve – no startling at the sound of the shot.

 - Scent Dogs: In contrast, these dogs work on following prey – with A LOT of noise.
 They bay or howl so the hunter can follow along behind.
-Depending on the prey, some dogs “tree” the animal – chasing them up into branches while the pup stays below on guard.
+Some dogs “tree” the animal depending on the prey – chasing them up into branches while the pup stays below on guard.
 They need plenty of endurance – and a good set of lungs.

 Hunting Breed Characteristics